hpi-dhc/PharMe/scripts/README.md

 and optionally correct what can be corrected easily in `<PATH_TO_BACKUP>_corrected_<TIMESTAMP>.base64.json`.

-Also checks whether guidelines with same implications / recommendations were annotated consistently (although this check will not catch similar formulations) and which bricks are not used in guidelines.
+Also checks whether guidelines with the exact same implications / recommendations were annotated consistently for CPIC guidelines (this check will not catch similar formulations).
+Ignored cases can be defined in `IGNORED_GUIDELINE_INCONSISTENCIES`.

+Additionally lists which bricks are not used in guidelines.

 ### Drug annotation checks